 While this may work for some, for most of us, this sets us up for failure.
 These unsustainable and short-term fixes will mean our resolutions will eventually fall to the side.
 Instead, start by setting intentions.
 A daily intention no matter how small brings about a new stream of consciousness, and that awareness can set a wave in motion.
 Slow and steady wins the race.
 For me, that intention is about finding balance in life and one principle that has helped me achieve this is Ayurveda.

-Ayurveda is ancient holistic healthcare system spanning over 5000 years, founded Rishi’s who were spiritual devotees & masters of consciousness They vowed that health and wellness are crucial to spiritual life.
+Ayurveda is an ancient holistic healthcare system spanning over 5000 years, founded Rishi’s who were spiritual devotees & masters of consciousness They vowed that health and wellness are crucial to spiritual life.

 In Sanskrit Ayurveda translates to The Knowledge of life.
 Ayurveda states that body, just like the seasons is subject to change and so we too go in and out of balance.
 Have you ever noticed that there are days you feel motivated and elevated and other times downright depressed and moody?
 Like a meandering stream life also has its twists and turns.
 Being mindful of this and recognizing that life is never a constant will help us navigate life more seamlessly.